-The ECB is committed to maintaining a culture where it is safe, and acceptable, for all those involved in cricket to raise concerns about unacceptable practice and misconduct.
+Albury Cricket Club (the "Club") is committed to maintaining a culture where it is safe and acceptable for all those involved in cricket to raise concerns about unacceptable practice and misconduct.

-You may be the first to recognise something is wrong but you may not feel able to express your concerns out of a belief that this would be disloyal to colleagues, or you may fear harassment, victimisation or disadvantage.
+You may be the first to recognise something is wrong but you may not feel able to express your concerns out of a belief that this would be disloyal to colleagues, coaching staff or Club members or you may fear harassment, victimisation or disadvantage.
 These feelings, however natural, must never result in a child continuing to be unnecessarily at risk.
 Remember, it is often the most vulnerable children who are targeted.
-These children need someone like you to safeguard their welfare.
-Those involved in the sport must acknowledge their individual responsibilities to bring matters of concern to the attention of the relevant people. and/or agencies.
+These children need someone, like you, to safeguard their welfare.
+Those involved in the Club must acknowledge their individual responsibilities to bring matters of concern to the attention of the relevant people or agencies.
 Although this can be difficult, it is particularly important where the welfare of children may be at risk.

-The ECB assures all involved in cricket that they will be treated fairly and that all concerns will be properly considered.
-In cases where the suspicions prove to be unfounded, no action will be taken against those who report their suspicions/allegations, provided they acted in good faith and without malicious intent.
-The Public Interest Disclosure Act 1998 protects whistle blowers from victimisation, discipline or dismissal where they raise genuine concerns of misconduct or malpractice.
+The Club assures all involved in cricket that they will be treated fairly and that all concerns will be properly considered.
+In cases where the suspicions prove to be unfounded, no action will be taken against those who report their suspicions or allegations, provided they acted in good faith and without malicious intent.
+The Public Interest Disclosure Act 1998 protects whistleblowers from victimisation, discipline or dismissal where they raise genuine concerns or misconduct or malpractice.

-Reasons for whistle blowing
+Reasons for Whistleblowing